Vincit/objection.js/doc/includes/RECIPES.md

 ```

-> Delete all of Jennifer's dogs and return the deleted rows in 1 query:
+> Delete all of Jennifer's dogs and return the deleted instances in 1 query:

 ```js
 jennifer